cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 #### Animation editor upgrades

-- Support the search and display filtering of nodes in the node tree panel
+- Support the search and display filtering of nodes in the node tree panel.
-- Support using the system clipboard to copy and paste all animation data (nodes, tracks, and key frames) on nodes
+- Support using the system clipboard to copy and paste all animation data (nodes, tracks, and key frames) on nodes.
-- Support multi-select nodes to add attribute tracks in batches
+- Support multi-select nodes to add attribute tracks in batches.
-- Optimize the experience of selecting and deselecting key frames (Ctrl + mouse click to select key frames to deselect them)
+- Optimize the experience of selecting and deselecting key frames (Ctrl + mouse click to select key frames to deselect them).
-- After selecting multiple key frames, continue to click to edit the curve or select unselected key frames
+- After selecting multiple key frames, continue to click to edit the curve or select unselected key frames.
 - Support continuing to edit node attributes in the animation editing state, including particle and model material attributes, etc.

 ![image](https://user-images.githubusercontent.com/1503156/100603114-a2aaf080-333f-11eb-8bd3-0997721adcb6.png)